ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-security-risk-management-plan.md

 #### Proposed treatments

-* Forward logs to a SIEM solution
+* Forward logs to a Security Information Event Management (SIEM) solution
 * Agency training for security and system administrators for the use of Security Centre
 * Monitoring of events within Security Centre

 #### Target likelihood